gerardpla/solrpi/README.md

 I just wanted a display to show the _current_ consumption and production.
 No history, no average, no aggregation, just what's happening right now, visible at a glance, without reading numbers.

-After shortly searching for existing solutions in the Internet without success, this little project idea was born.
+After shortly searching for existing solutions on the Internet without success, this little project idea was born.

 ## Solution